smrg-lm/sc3/README.md

 License
 -------

-The sc3 library holds the same license as SuperCollider: sc3 is free software available under Version 3 of the GNU General Public License.
+The sc3 library is free software available under Version 3 of the GNU General Public License.
 See [COPYING](COPYING) for details.

+NB: The sc3 library is a Python translation of the SuperCollider's library and inherits its same license and community guidelines.